-ART 215 CP Beauty and the Sacred ENGL 105 CP Fiction in a Catholic Context ENGL 106 CP Poetry and Drama in a Catholic Context LATN 211 CP Latin I PHIL 115 CP Virtue Ethics RELS 105 CP The Coherence of Faith RELS 106 CP Sacred Scripture RELS 107 CP Doctrine and Disciplines RELS 275 CP Vatican I to Today RELS 367 CP The Catholic Church Past and Present RELS 388 CP Liturgy and Sacrament Catholic Pacific College Sections of TWU Courses RELS 465 CP Influential Thinkers in the Western Christian Tradition See Course Descriptions section for more information.
-Catholic Pacific College Elective Courses The TWU Undergraduate Academic Council has approved for TWU course credit the following unique CPC courses: LATN 211 CP, 212 CP Medieval Ecclesiastical Latin LATN 311 CP, 312 CP Advanced Readings in Latin HIST 302 CP Greece and Rome: Leadership in the Ancient World MCOM 172 CP Introduction to Interpersonal Communication PHIL 111 CP History of Western Philosophy: Ancient and Medieval PHIL 303 CP Medieval Philosophy PHIL 304 CP Philosophy of St. Thomas Aquinas PHIL 305 CP Philosophy of the Human Person PHIL 333 CP Philosophy of Literature RELS 225 Revelation and Interpretation RELS 365 CP Christian Moral Theology RELS 366 CP Theology of the Body RELS 372 CP Contemporary Catholic Theology of the Love of God RELS 375 CP The Christian Apologetics of C.S.
-Lewis RELS 382 CP The Catholic Church: Theology and Practice RELS 387 CP Christian Theology in Ecumenical Dialogue RELS 399 CP Catholic Spirituality in the Modern World RELS 473 CP The Theology of Thomas Aquinas and John Paul II See Course Descriptions for information on each course.
+See Course Descriptions for information on each course.
 Refer to the TWU timetable or the CPC website, catholicpacific.ca, for information on when courses are offered.
 All TWU students should register for CPC courses through TWU's course registration process.
 Minor in Christianity and Culture: Catholic Studies A minor in Catholic Studies consists of 24 credit hours in religious studies and philosophy courses at Catholic Pacific College, of which at least 12 credit hours must be at 300 or 400 level.
 Trinity Language Centre (TLC) at TWU Olivia Zhang, PhD., Director of Education Trinity Language Centre (TLC) partners with Trinity Western University to provide intensive academic English preparation for university-bound international students at TWU Richmond and Langley.
-TLC aims to help learners to improve their academic English skills necessary for undergraduate or graduate studies, equip them with the learning strategies essential in North American educational context, cultivate their cultural awareness and sensitivity, and develop critical thinking to succeed their studies at TWU.
+TLC aims to help learners to improve their academic English skills necessary for undergraduate or graduate studies, equip them with the learning strategies essential in North American educational context, cultivate their cultural awareness and sensitivity, and develop critical thinking to succeed at TWU and beyond.
 Programs at TLC combine content area knowledge with academic English learning.
-In this way TLC programs are specific to University bound students at the Undergraduate or Graduate levels.
+In this way TLC programs are specific to University-bound students at the Undergraduate or Graduate levels.
 TLC has been granted the Designation Status by Private Training Institute of BC (PTIB), is a member of Languages Canada (LC), and a proud supporting institute of BC TEAL (Teaching and Learning English as an Additional Language).
 Admission Requirements - 1.
 Applicants must be at least 16 years of age. - 2.
 A completed Application Form with signature. - 3.
 Application Fee of \$150 CAD (Non-Refundable). - 4.
 A copy of the passport (photo page). - 5.
-Proof of Status in Canada (copy of visitor visa/ study permit/ PR card or etc.). - 6.
-Proof of valid and acceptable English test or English proficiency.
-Other Admission Requirements - 1.
-Applicants for undergraduate studies must have: - a) graduated from an accredited secondary school with a Canadian Grade 12 equivalent. - b) completed four academic subjects (e.g., math, history, science) in their final year of high school with a minimum Canadian GPA of 2.3.
-More Information Hours: 9:00am-5:30pm, Monday - Friday Locations:
+Proof of Status in Canada (copy of visitor visa/ study permit/ PR card or etc.). - Proof of valid and acceptable English test or English proficiency.
+For the admission requirements for a specific level of studies, please visit twu-tlc.ca.
+More Information Hours: 9:00 am-5:30 pm, Monday - Friday (hours may vary in different semesters).
+Locations:

 TWU Richmond (3rd Floor at Minoru)

 TWU Langley (1st Floor in DeVries Center)

 Mailing Address: 305-5900 Minoru Boulevard,

-Richmond, BC Canada V6X 0L9 Tel: 604-513-2191 ext.
-3581
+Richmond, BC Canada V6X 0L9

+Tel: 604-513-2191 ext.
+3581 (Richmond) 604-513-2121 ext.
+3326 (Langley)

 Email: tlc@twu.ca

 Website: twu-tlc.ca

 Document Requirements

 All TLC applicants must submit a completed TLC application.
 In addition, any student planning to study in a TWU degree program must include the following:

 - Undergraduate Studies: official original transcripts from all schools attended, including high school and college or university, sent directly from the sending institution to TWU.

 - Graduate Studies: official original transcripts from all college and universities attended sent directly from the sending institution to TWU

 - Foreign Credential Service of America evaluation of all former post-secondary transcripts.

 International Student Applications

 All students whose first language is not English or who have not completed the majority of their schooling in English should refer to the Undergraduate Admissions, Registration, and Enrolment section of this Calendar to determine eligibility for direct entry into a TWU degree program.
 Students who do not meet the University's language requirements may receive an offer of admission to TWU conditional upon the successful completion of the TLC program.

 Conditional admission may be granted for: